France–South Korea relations: Diplomatic relations

 In 2004, France and South Korea signed an agreement on social security (Convention de sécurité sociale franco-coréenne) that exempts their nationals from double taxation in each other’s countries.
-It came into force 2007.
+It came into force in 2007.
 Under this agreement, French people living in Korea can be exempted from enrolment to the National Health Insurance scheme of the Republic of Korea for a maximum of a year each time if they already have signed a contract with a foreign insurance company or insurance user.
 After the end of the relevant period, however, they must request exception from enrolment once again if they do not want to subscribe to the scheme.

 From April 1, 2023 to December 31, 2025, the Korean Electronic Travel Authorization (K-ETA) is no longer required for French citizens visiting Korea for 90 days or less for tourism, visiting a family member, participating in events or meetings or commercial business in order to support the revitalization of the tourism industry.
 For countries which are not exempt from K-ETA requirement, the fee is 10,000 KRW.

 Since 2009 with the coming into effect of the Agreement between the Government of Korea and the Government of France Regarding Working Holiday visas (Décret n° 2009-31 du 9 janvier 2009 portant publication de l'accord relatif au programme « Vacances-Travail » entre le Gouvernement de la République française et le Gouvernement de la République de Corée), Korea has bilateral working holiday visa agreements with France.
 A working holiday visa (H-1) allows participants to travel for up to one year in Korea by supplementing their travel funds with part-time employment.
 The aim is to provide them with the opportunity to experience Korean culture first-hand.
 As of November 2022, there were 620 French H-1 working holiday visa holders in Korea.
 Although there is no information available for the number of holders in 2023, 2024 and 2025, a growing number of French participants in the H-1 program was to be expected.
 During the same year, Korean authorities recorded a number of 9,800 French nationals on their territory (all visas), making the French community the most important in Korea among European countries.

 In 2026, South Korea and France will celebrate the 140th anniversary of the establishment of their diplomatic relations.